datenanfragen/website/README.md

 For development, use `yarn dev` to start the webpack file watcher which will automatically build the JS and (S)CSS files.
 For Hugo, use `hugo server`.
 The production builds are automatically done by [Netlify](https://www.netlify.com/) using the `deploy.sh` script.

 For testing, we use CircleCI in combination with Cypress (see [more on our browser tests here](/cypress/README.md)).
-We previously used BrowserStack who kindly let us use their services.
+We previously used BrowserStack Which kindly let us use their services.

 ## Contributing